Locally owned & operated, serving Little Rock since 2018

 Water where it shouldn't be is the obvious one.
 Puddles on your floor, water stains spreading across your ceiling, or water running down your walls all mean something broke.

 You can hear water running but all your faucets are off.
-That constant sound of flowing water means it's going somewhere, and if it's not supposed to be, you've got a leak or burst.
+That constant sound of flowing water means it's going somewhere, and if it's not supposed to be, you've likely got a leak or burst.

 Your water pressure suddenly drops.
 If you turn on your sink and barely anything comes out, water might be escaping through a burst pipe instead of making it to your faucet.